abinjacob10/abinjacob10/README.md

 Experience: I have worked as technical solutions consultant in Aruba, a Hewlett Packard Enterprise company.
 Network troubleshooting of Switching and Routing is the core technical skill that I gained while working at Aruba.
-I have good hands on with both enterprise and data center based switches and routers of Aruba and HPE.
+I have good hands on with both enterprise and data center grade switches and routers of Aruba and HPE.